-Getting legally married in Holland is one of the greatest moments in every Dutch couple’s life.
-Not only does a civil marriage give the newlyweds status and inheritance rights, a married couple get tax breaks, too.
-But, what if you are a non-resident of the Netherlands?
+Getting legally married in Holland before your celebrant-led ceremony is commonplace.
+This is one of the greatest moments in every couple’s life.
+Not only does a civil marriage give you status and inheritance rights, you get tax breaks, too.

 In fact, your local authority oversees your legal wedding but a celebrant can lead the ceremonial part.
 So, follow the 4 easy steps on how to legally get married with a Dutch based celebrant…

 Main photo credit: Brian Wolfe

 Firstly, in the place where you reside you can register your marriage.
 It enables the registration service to prepare your legal documentation, paperwork and record the details for your big wedding celebration in Holland.
 Afterwards, go through the formality of reciting the declaratory words and contractual vows and sign your marriage license.
 And the registrar will validate your lawful marriage.

 Secondly, search for your dream wedding space and book your venue.
 There are no boundaries or restrictions on hiring a licensed or unlicensed establishment.
 From marrying on a boat, at the beach, in a luxurious castle or in a quaint Dutch village, there are endless romantic places.
 And if you like the idea of a modern diverse wedding, church or interfaith blessing that’s possible too.